 Schools must assess all their hazards and record any significant findings along with what control measures are required.
 The plans should wherever possible take a common sense and proportionate approach with the aim to allow activities to continue rather than preventing them from taking place.
-The School H&S policy can be accessed at https://www.testvalley.hants.sch.uk/policies
+The School H&S policy can be accessed via the school's website.